meltingscales/NYU-CS-GY-6813-infosec-and-privacy/research-paper/papers/week-5-problem-domain.md

 ## Content

+This paper's domain is "automated vulnerability discovery, exploitation, and patching".

 The current nature of most open-source projects exist as a machine-readable, machine-parseable format.
 Builds are highly standardized and adhere to a common directory, syntax, and language format.
 Most open-source software is written in only a handful of languages: C, C++, C#, Python, Java, Go, Ruby, PHP.

 Github, as an example of a highly discoverable, open, and transparent code hosting solution, has enabled millions of developers to contribute application source code.
 Larger projects such as Apache Tomcat (webserver), Visual Studio Code (code editor), TensorFlow (ML library), React Native (JS Server-side framework), etc.